 The company claims to provide all workers with the best equipment, rigorous training, and complete information about hazards and risks so they can do their jobs safely.

 To back up its commitment to safety, Hamburg Süd recently joined other shippers in using the Inttra platform, an electronic marketplace designed to help ships better comply with international container weight regulations.

 It is known that incorrectly declared container weights are a common occurrence in international shipping, which is a root cause of many accidents.
 The use of the electronic system will provide better, more accurate weights.

 Although it commits to safety, Hamburg Süd has faced accidents and will likely continue to do so, as shipping is inherently risky.

 - Early in the company’s history, one accident occurred in 1930 when the Monte Cervantes, a passenger vessel, struck submerged rocks near Tierra del Fuego in South American waters.
 The ship could not be saved and sank.
 Luckily passengers and crew could disembark and were saved, but the captain lost his life.

 - More recently, Hamburg Süd experienced an incident in 201 when its ship, the Monte Alegre, collided with a chemical tanker in Houston’s busy shipping channel.
 Considering that one ship carried chemical cargo and both had fuel, the accident could have been much worse.
 No spills occurred, and no workers were injured.
 Each ship, however, sustained costly damage.
 The fault was found to lie with Hamburg Süd’s ship, which sped up without informing the other ship.

 Accidents and Maritime Law

-If you have been injured in a maritime job you can find out from an experienced lawyer what laws apply to your situation and how you can use them to get compensation for medical bills, lost wages, and other expenses.
-Make sure you consult with this professional before agreeing to anything your employer offers.
+If you have been injured in a maritime job, you can find out from an experienced lawyer which laws apply to your situation and how you can use them to get compensation for medical bills, lost wages, and other expenses.
+Consult with this professional before agreeing to anything your employer offers.